 “Elegant, sublime, and humble” is how Marston Luce describes the antique store that is his namesake.
-Located at 1651 Wisconsin Avenue, NW Marston Luce is filled with unique, decorative antiques Luce collects himself.
-He has a home near Bordeaux, and is a frequent visitor to France, where he has developed his fine-tuned craft.
+Located at 1651 Wisconsin Ave.
+NW, Marston Luce is filled with unique, decorative antiques Luce collects himself.
+He has a home near Bordeaux and is a frequent visitor to France, where he has developed his fine-tuned craft.
 From paintings and furniture, to bird baths and urns, Marston Luce is the destination for quality home décor.

 Luce’s love for antiques started when he was studying to be an architect.
 He had always had a deep interest in historical art, and when he was opened up to the world of antiques, his two passions came together.
-“To me, all furniture is a form of architecture,” Luce told The Georgetowner, and has been collecting and stocking the store for the past forty years.
+“To me, all furniture is a form of architecture,” Luce tells The Georgetowner.
+He has been collecting and stocking the store for the past 40 years.